How many items can I borrow?

 Southend - You can borrow up to 26 items at a time: 12 university items plus 14 public library items.

 Loughton - Unlimited items

 How long can I borrow an item for?

 Colchester - has 2 loan periods, 7 day for items from the Student Collection and 12 weeks for items from the Main Collection.

 Southend has 2 loan periods, normal loan and short loan.

 Short Loan - Up to 7 days

 Check your e-mail

 You will receive e-mails when you borrow and return books.
-We will also get in touch with you via e-mail when one or more of your items has been recalled or becomes overdue.
+We will also get in touch with you via e-mail when one or more of your items becomes overdue.